 Intangible Assets on the Balance Sheet

 Companies almost always end up owning assets of value that cannot be touched, felt, or seen.
-These intangible assets, as they are called, consist of patents, trademarks, brand names, franchises, and economic goodwill, which is different than accounting goodwill.
+These intangible assets consist of patents, trademarks, brand names, franchises, licenses, and economic goodwill.

-Economic goodwill, which is frequently referred to as franchise value these days, consists of the intangible advantages a company has over its competitors such as an excellent reputation, strategic location, business connections, etc. While every effort should be made for businesses to carry these intangible assets at costs on the balance sheet, they are sometimes given what amounts to near arbitrarily meaningless values.
+Economic goodwill, which is frequently referred to as franchise value, consists of the intangible advantages a company has over its competitors, such as an excellent reputation, strategic location, or business connections.
+While every effort should be made for businesses to carry these intangible assets at costs on the balance sheet, they are sometimes given what amounts to near meaningless values.